 4.1 Calcareous Nannofossils

 The quantitative analysis shows that the Pb group is always dominant, with abundance never lower than ~84% (Fig. 3).
-This datum reﬂect the proximity of the coast and the relatively high level of productivity of the studied area, due to the Volturno and Garigliano river discharge.
-The dominant species of this group is E. huxleyi (Fig. 3), this is consistent with living coccolithophore data from same area (Bonomo et al., 2014) and Holocene records from Mediterranean Sea (Bárcena et al., 2004; Buccheri et al., 2002; Floresa et al., 1997; Knappertsbusch, 1993; Lirer et al., 2013; Malinverno et al., 2003; Ziveri et al., 2000).
-This taxon is a cosmopolitan, eutrophic species, mainly concentrated in late spring through summer, and its presence is considered as a tracer of turbid, cold, and nutrient enriched waters ( Incarbona et al., 2010a; and reference within).
+This result reﬂects the proximity of the coast and the relatively high level of productivity of the studied area, due to the Volturno and Garigliano river discharge.
+The dominant species of this group is E. huxleyi (Fig. 3), which is consistent with living coccolithophore data from the same area (Bonomo et al., 2014) and Holocene records from Mediterranean Sea (Bárcena et al., 2004; Buccheri et al., 2002; Flores et al., 1997; Knappertsbusch, 1993; Lirer et al., 2013; Malinverno et al., 2003; Ziveri et al., 2000).
+This taxon is a cosmopolitan, eutrophic species, more abundant in late spring through summer, and its presence is considered as a tracer of turbid, cold, and nutrient enriched waters ( Incarbona et al., 2010a; and reference within).

-The abundance pattern of F. profunda, virtually the only species representative of the LPZ group, shows very low abundance values which never exceed ~2%.
+The abundance pattern of F. profunda, virtually the only species representative of the LPZ group, shows very low abundance values never exceeding ~2%.
 This taxon is almost continuously present from 1920 AD to Present, inside the onset of Industrial Age (IA) and Modern Warm Period (MWP) (Fig. 3).
-Below these intervals, F. profunda shows a scattered distribution pattern most likely due to an increased influx in suspend material, which in turn implies a reduction in light penetration, and unfavourable climatic conditions during the Little Ice Age (LIA).
+Below these intervals, F. profunda shows a scattered distribution pattern most likely due to the occurrence of two concauses: an increased influx in suspend material, which in turn implies a reduction in light penetration, and unfavourable climatic conditions during the Little Ice Age (LIA).
 This pattern was documented also in the Gulf of Salerno (south Tyrrhenian Sea) by Vallefuoco et al. (2012) and Incarbona et al. (2010) during the Dalton and Damon solar minima events.
-According to Authors, F. profunda is the main representative of the lower photic zone group, dwelling under the summer thermocline (Kinkel et al., 2000; Molfino and McIntyre, 1990; Winter et al., 1994; Young, 1994b).
+According to authors, F. profunda is the main representative of the lower photic zone group, dwelling under the summer thermocline (Kinkel et al., 2000; Molfino and McIntyre, 1990; Winter et al., 1994; Young, 1994b).
 In fact, the highest cell densities have been recovered from water samples during periods of maximum insolation (i.e. seasonal stratification), with minimum standing stocks (i.e. oligotrophic conditions) in the upper part of the water column (Bonomo et al., 2012; Cortés et al., 2001; Haidar and Thierstein, 2001; Malinverno et al., 2003).
 Furthermore, light intensity is responsible for 53% of F. profunda cell density variance (Cortés et al., 2001), this suggests that past changes in water column turbidity also control the abundance fluctuations of this species.

 The UPZ group never exceeds the ~14% of the total assemblage, and shows a gradual increasing trend from bottom core to Present (Fig. 3).
 UPZ taxa are K-strategists, specialized to live in warm subtropical surface waters with a minimum amount of nutrients (Andruleit et al., 2003; Baumann et al., 2005; Boeckel and Baumann, 2004; Okada and McIntyre, 1979; Roth and Coulbourn, 1982; Takahashi and Okada, 2000).
 The distribution patterns of the two most abundant components of this group, S. pulchra and Rhabdosphaera spp., show an increasing trend between 1890 and 1940 AD.
 This time interval fits into the onset of the IA and MWP (Fig. 3).